open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ```
 ![multiple input gif](./ch10_files/multiple-input-gif.gif)

-Similarly, we are able to define **multiple outputs** in one callback.
+Similarly, we are able to define **multiple Outputs** in one callback.
 For this, let us take another example, where we want to trigger a graph and a table at the same time through one dropdown.
 Again, we want to be able to select one specific country of interest to us, whose data then get displayed within the graph and the table.

 Because we are using multiple outputs we need to add them as component properties in the callback decorator as well as return the same number of variables in the callback function (in this example `fig` and `data` separated by a comma).
 Also, make sure that the order you enter the variables reflects the order of the component properties: first component property is tied to the first returned variable.